adgaudio/ietk-ret/README.md

 from ietk import util
 from ietk.data import IDRiD

+# load a fundus image,
-# load an image from the IDRiD dataset  (assuming you already have it on disk)
+# such as one from the IDRiD dataset  (assuming you already have it on disk)
 dset = IDRiD('./data/IDRiD_segmentation')
 img_id, img, labels = dset.sample()
 print("using image", img_id)